 About the Festival

-Make plans to attend the City of Irvine’s signature festival on Saturday and Sunday, October, 12 and 13, 2019, from 10 a.m. to 5 p.m. at the Orange County Great Park in Irvine.
+Make plans to attend the City of Irvine’s signature festival on Saturday, October 9, 10 a.m.–7 p.m. at Great Park in Irvine.

 In 2009, Irvine Global Village Festival was voted Best Festival by OC Weekly.
 The year 2011 marked the 40th anniversary for the City of Irvine and the 10th anniversary of the Irvine Global Village Festival.
 That year's event drew a record crowd of more than 20,000 attendees and began the tradition of the United Nations Art Miles Mural Project, in which younger guests promoted global peace by painting their own message of nonviolence.
 In 2012, the City received the Cultural Diversity Award from the National League of Cities for its role in developing creative and effective programs, such as Irvine Global Village Festival, that improve and promote cultural diversity.

 Now the City's signature event, the festival continues to highlight Irvine's vibrant and diverse community.
 It has grown to include more than 100 musical, dance, and demonstration performances on multiple stages, and features a variety of local and global cuisines, kids' crafts and activities, cultural exhibits, and an artisan's marketplace.
-The year 2019 marks the 18th anniversary of the Irvine Global Village Festival and the event's second year at the Orange County Great Park.
+The year 2021 marks the 20th anniversary of the Irvine Global Village Festival and the City of Irvine's 50th anniversary.